 I know.
 As a budding freelancer this is not what you want to hear.
 The reality is, your day job is necessary to your future success as a freelancer or self-employed business owner.

 Why?
 Your day job provides a steady source of income, benefits, and compensation for your work.
 And some of those benefits will disappear when you quit, so take advantage of them for as long as you possibly can.

 Your day job matters as much as your side business because it’s removing the financial pressure to immediately succeed away from your creative work.
 In other words, you don’t have to pimp out your creativity in order to make a buck.
 You may carry a heavy workload, but that burden is preferable to dealing with crushing debt and other money problems.

 Not to mention, many businesses — even bootstrapped, digital ones — need financial support to get off the ground.
 It’s difficult to provide your dream with the practical resources it needs if you don’t have any.

-Another excellent reason to keep working hard in your 9 to 5: managing a day job alongside a side business provides better lessons than business school.
+Managing a day job alongside a side business provides better lessons than business school.
 You’ll learn a lot as you launch your own career and create your own opportunities.

 If you can survive a few months as both an employee and your own boss, you can handle anything once you officially work for yourself full-time.

 If you’re at the point where you feel like you’re working two jobs (one for someone else and one for yourself), think of this as your transition phase.
 Right now, your day job is serving as a bridge between two important pieces of your career.
 Your success lies in crossing that bridge, not jumping off of it as soon as you come to it.

 There are two elements in life that most of us feel we will never have enough of.
 The first is money.